emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 1. Finally, click **Create**.

 By default, connectivity is disabled, and any devices assigned to this coverage policy are blocked from all networks.
-You need to enable at least one **Coverage zone** for your devices to connect.
+You need to enable at least one **Coverage area** for your devices to connect.

 Changes save automatically.
 To remove a coverage policy, click the trash bin icon next to **Details**.